Pilko & Associates Global Team

 At Chevron, Mike held several various job titles, including Technical and Maintenance Manager at the Saudi Chevron Aromatics plant in Jubail, Saudi Arabia, Operations General Manager at Singapore Oronite (specialty chemicals) , General Manager for the Chevron Technical Services Agreement in Kuwait and Integrations and Project Completions Manager in Nigeria.
 Mike is currently based in the U.S.

-A native of Buffalo, New York, he holds a Bachelor of Engineering Degree in Mechanical Engineering from Manhattan College.
-He is also registered Professional Engineer in the State of New York.
+A native of Buffalo, New York, he holds a Bachelor of Engineering Degree in Mechanical Engineering from Manhattan College and is also registered Professional Engineer in the State of New York.
 He and his wife Donna have a home in Scottsdale, Arizona.
-Their two grown children, Justin and Jennifer, and their families, live in Puerto Rico and Minnesota.

 Ms. Margaret R. Walker, also known as Maggi, has been the Owner of MLRW Group, LLC since January 2011.
 Ms. Walker served as Vice President of Engineering Solutions, Technology Centers and Manufacturing & Engineering Work Process of Dow Chemical Company, at retirement.
 She has been a Director of Methanex Corporation since April 30, 2015.